bobbygrdn/JavaScript-Study-Sessions/studyGuides/DOM.md

 let target = document.querySelector('a');

-console.log(target); -> This will return the anchor element that shown above.
+console.log(target); -> This will return the anchor element that is shown above.
 ```

 document.querySelectorAll( )